Who We Are

 Create your own adventure

 From cross-country skiing to horseback riding to mountain biking, the Forest Preserves has more than 350 miles of paved and unpaved trails for year-round enjoyment.
 Or try spending a night under the stars and falling asleep to a gentle chorus of nature sounds at our five campgrounds.
-Other Forest Preserves amenities including boating centers, aquatic centers, golf courses… and more.
+Other Forest Preserves amenities include boating centers, aquatic centers, golf courses… and more.

 Check out more ways you can create your own adventure: